project-rig/rig_examples/02_using_sdram/README.rst

 ----------------

-When both the host and SpiNNaker need to access the same block of SDRAM, such as when loading configuration data or reading back results, the SDRAM is typically allocated by the host.
+When both the host and SpiNNaker need to access the same block of SDRAM, such as when loading configuration data or reading back results, it is common for the host to allocate the SDRAM.
 In this example we'll allocate some SDRAM on chip (0, 0).
-We'll allocate a total of 12 bytes: 4 bytes (32 bits) for the two values we want to be added and another 4 bytes for the result using :py:meth:`~rig.machine_control.MachineController.sdram_alloc`:
+We'll allocate a total of 12 bytes: 4 bytes (32 bits) each for the two values we want to be added and another 4 bytes for the result using :py:meth:`~rig.machine_control.MachineController.sdram_alloc`:

 .. literalinclude:: adder.py